halostatue/starlist/README.md

 ### `token` **required**

-The Personal Access Token is mandatory to fetch stars from the API.
-The default GitHub Actions token cannot be used, so it is necessary to to generate a [Personal Access Token][pat] and then add it to the target repository's secrets configuration.
+The `token` parameter is **required** to fetch stars from the API.
+The GitHub Actions default token cannot be used, so you must generate a [Personal Access Token][pat] and then add it to the target repository's secrets configuration.